Even though we live in the #MeToo and Time's Up age, when employers, businesses, and people around the world are starting to take sexual harassment

-As part of educating your employees about dscrimination, address unconscious bias and how it can play a role in the ways in which colleagues talk to one another, communicate in general, and make decisions.
-Use examples—for instance, asking a woman if she has children or intends to in the future does not affect her skills and ability to do her job anymore than it affects a male candidate's.
+As part of educating your employees about discrimination, address unconscious bias and how it can play a role in the ways in which colleagues talk to one another, communicate in general, and make decisions.
+Use examples—for instance, asking a woman if she has children or intends to in the future does not affect her skills and ability to do her job any more than it affects a male candidate's.

 Having unconscious biases doesn't make you a bad person.
 What's important is that you are aware of the biases you do have and take care to avoid letting them affect your job and how you treat other people.
 Work to promote a culture that is welcoming to all different people, their views, and their unique perspectives and ideas.

-Gender discrimation doesn't just make men and women feel uncomfortable—it's also illegal.
-According to Title VII of the Civil Rights Act of 1964, employers may not discriminate against employees on the basis of sex, race, color, national origin, and religion.
+, employers may not discriminate against employees on the basis of sex, race, color, national origin, and religion.
 Private employers, state and local government organizations, and any agencies with 15 or more employees must comply with these guidelines.
-Additionally, many states have addition legal protections to prevent sex discrimination in the workplace.
+Additionally, many states have additional legal protections to prevent sex discrimination in the workplace.